-A ToolTip appears with the row count.
+A tooltip appears with the number of displayed compounds.

-❖ To select the columns that you want to export
+✤ To select the columns that you want to export

-- 1. Click the Field Chooser icon, ?, for the Compounds table.
+- 1. Click the Field Chooser icon, F, for the Compounds table.

 - 2. For this tutorial, clear all the check boxes, except for the following:

 - Area (Max.)

 - Formula

 - Mass List Matches

 - MW

 - Name

 - RT